 Your Problems Shift

-So it’s not that you’re suddenly carefree, but you’re faced with new challenges.
-However, I also have to say that you get more and more practiced and relaxed.
-This means that it becomes easier every year to plan a move, look after a new school, and make new friends.
+It’s not that you become carefree, but you face new challenges.
+However, you become more practiced and relaxed over time.
+Each year, it gets easier to plan a move, find a new school, and make new friends.

 A Lot of Criticism